box/developer.box.com/content/pages/index.md

     </Tile>
     <Tile type="guide" title="Saleforce"
     href="/guides/tooling/salesforce-toolkit/">
-      Now more than ever, it is easier to integrate Box and Salesforce.
-Most recently we launched support for Salesoforce Flows, their low code/no code solution.
-Find out more in this section dedicated to Box for Salesforce.
+      Integrate Box and Salesforce!
+Most
+      recently we launched support for Salesoforce Flows, their low code/no code solution.
+Find out more in this section.
     </Tile>
   </TileSlider>